Campus

 - Student journal: “A Flaysome Web: Weaving the Female Gothic into a Feminist Theory of the Virtual Text,” in Panic at the Discourse 3 no. 1, “Science Fiction from the Margins.”
 Forthcoming.

-Honours, Awards & Grants
+Honours, Awards and Grants

 - 2022-25 — Canada Graduate Scholarship Doctoral, Social Sciences and Humanities Research Council of Canada